tahershaker/Learning-Kubernetes/3. Building A Kubernetes Cluster/README.md

 Kubeadm can help building kubernetes cluster with the above mentioned topology, however, maybe some limitation may exists, thus it is advisable to check the [kubernetes official documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/)

-In this section, different sub-section is available to provide a step-by-step guide in building a kubernetes cluster based on the above mentioned topologies.
+In this section, different section is available to provide a step-by-step guide in building a kubernetes cluster based on the above mentioned topologies.

-Sub-Sections are:
+Sections are:
 - [Building A Kubernetes Cluster with kubeadm (step-by-step)](https://github.com/tahershaker/Learning-Kubernetes/tree/main/3.%20Building%20A%20Kubernetes%20Cluster/Building%20A%20Kubernetes%20Cluster%20with%20kubeadm)
 - [Building A Kubernetes Cluster with kubeadm  with external etcd (step-by-step)](https://github.com/tahershaker/Learning-Kubernetes/tree/main/3.%20Building%20A%20Kubernetes%20Cluster/Building%20A%20Kubernetes%20Cluster%20with%20kubeadm%20%20with%20external%20etcd)
 - [Building A High Available Kubernetes Cluster with kubeadm (step-by-step)](https://github.com/tahershaker/Learning-Kubernetes/tree/main/3.%20Building%20A%20Kubernetes%20Cluster/Building%20A%20High%20Available%20Kubernetes%20Cluster%20with%20kubeadm)
 - [Building A High Available Kubernetes Cluster with kubeadm with external etcd (step-by-step)](https://github.com/tahershaker/Learning-Kubernetes/tree/main/3.%20Building%20A%20Kubernetes%20Cluster/Building%20A%20High%20Available%20Kubernetes%20Cluster%20with%20kubeadm%20with%20external%20etcd)

-Also there are another sub-section - [Bash Scripts for Automating Kubeadm](https://github.com/tahershaker/Learning-Kubernetes/tree/main/3.%20Building%20A%20Kubernetes%20Cluster/Bash%20Scripts%20for%20Automating%20Kubeadm) - as a bonus section holding bash scripts to automate the above tasks
+Also, in each section listed above, there is a bonus part with bash scripts to automate the above tasks

-Please refer to the above sub-sections to go through the step-by-step guides
+Please refer to the above sections to go through the step-by-step guides

 ---